JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Study_of_the_Master_Universe/Introduction.md

 ## § 2.
 Universe Space Levels

-The best general description of the master universe appears in the Papers on [UB 12:1.1](/en/The_Urantia_Book/12#p1_1), Space Levels of the Master Universe.
+The best general description of the master universe appears in the Papers on <a id="s56_77"></a>[UB 12:1.1](/en/The_Urantia_Book/12#p1_1), Space Levels of the Master Universe.
 The story which is given there presents a picture of the master creation as consisting of six concentric and elliptical space levels.
 Each of these space levels has two names that are used rather interchangeably, as tabulated below:

 Level | Space
 --- | ---